 Source analysis is vital in history, but teachers often teach it poorly.
 Learners read sources, answer questions, and check reliability.
 This creates rote answers, not genuine historical thought.
 Learners view sources as simply "biased" without understanding why (Wineburg, 2001).

 Model the process before releasing learners to work alone.
 Project a source on the board and think aloud as you work through each stage.
-Name what you are doing: "I am now sourcing this document, which means I am thinking about the author's position and purpose."
-This explicit labelling is crucial.
-Research on scaffolding shows that naming the cognitive process helps learners transfer the skill to new contexts.
+Name the move: "I am now sourcing this document, which means I am thinking about the author's position and purpose."
+Research on scaffolding shows that naming the cognitive process helps learners transfer the skill to new contexts (Wood et al., 1976).
 Without the label, learners see only a completed analysis, not the thinking behind it.

 Historical Thinking Concepts: A Classroom Reference